JoshuaS3/joshstock.in/site/content/blog/opengl-fractal-explorer.md

 floating-point precision, GPUs tend to have only 32-bit wide FPUs, with a slow processing path for FP64 (about 1/64 the speed of FP32 according to some benchmarks).
-Despite this, GPUs have significantly more floating-point execution units than CPUs, so the performance sacrifice is still acceptable for the extra precision.
+Despite this, GPUs have significantly more floating-point execution units than CPUs, so we're *still* running faster on the GPU.

 With 64-bit precision on the GPU, we can zoom in by a factor of about 14 times before we hit our precision limit.